Ever gulped down a pre-workout, something happened, and you were stuck wondering if you're doing your body a disservice by skipping the gym?

 Full disclosure - I was one of those people, too.

 Thankfully, I’ve learned a ton since then, so you’ll join me on a ride where we’ll unravel the controversy, potential benefits, and concerns of drinking pre-workout without breaking a sweat.

 Will it boost your daily life or backfire?
 We're about to find out.

-- Is It Bad To Drink Pre-Workout Without Working Out?
+- Is It Bad To Take Pre-Workout Without Working Out?

-- Are There Benefits To Taking Pre-Workout Outside Of The Gym?
+- What Are The Benefits Of Taking Pre-Workout Outside The Gym?

-- Safe Alternatives For Days Off (Food and Drink)
+- 10 Natural Pre-Workout Alternatives For Days Off

 - Choosing The Right Pre-Workout Supplements For Sporadic Training